 If you need to find something, whether it’s information or a local business, Google is likely the first place that you go.
-For local businesses, a Google My Business listing is the ticket to coming up in local search results and on Google Maps.
+For local businesses, a Google Business Profile listing is the ticket to coming up in local search results and on Google Maps.

-Your business may appear on Google My Business whether you claim it or not.
+Your business may appear on Google Business Profile whether you claim it or not.
 But by claiming your business, you have the power to manage your online presence.
 This includes responding to Google reviews and seeking out potential customers.

 How to Claim Your Business on Google